webino/JAWStats/README.md

 ## Why not an AWStats frontend?

   - It's too much server heavy
-  - It's ugly and not much user friendly
+  - It's ugly and not very user friendly

 ## Requirements